 In 2017, Donald Trump brought it down even lower to a whopping 21%.

 But thanks to legislation carving out generous loopholes, those who should be paying even that 21 percent are getting away without having to part with a single cent.

 The past 20 years, CEOs have boasted an average increase 350 times more than their employees.

 According to a recent Treasury Department watchdog report, the IRS failed to collect more than $38.5 billion from taxpayers earning over $200,000 a year, and more than $2.4 billion from those with incomes over $1.5 million.

-The pandemic has only exacerbated it.more than $700 billion total since March 18, 2020, the date the analysis indicates as the first official day of the pandemic emergency.
+According to last year’s Americans for Tax Fairness and the Institute for Policy Studies analysis, American billionaires’ wealth grew an average of $42 billion each week the COVID-19 pandemic bared down on us, more than $700 billion total since March 18, 2020, the date the analysis indicates as the first official day of the pandemic emergency.